On groups with Schottky set boundary: Blowing-up rank-one parabolic points

-Let us check that $\CCC$ forms a null sequence, by contradiction: we consider a sequence $(g_n)_{n \in \mathbb{N}}$ of $G$ such that $\hbox{\rm diam}\,g_n(H_P)\ge \delta$ for some $\delta>0$ and some fixed $P\in\mathbb{P}_1$ and associated point $p$.
+\begin{proof} We proceed by contradiction: we consider a sequence $(g_n)_{n \in \mathbb{N}}$ of $G$ such that $\hbox{\rm diam}\,g_n(H_P)\ge \delta$ for some $\delta>0$ and some fixed $P\in\mathbb{P}_1$ and associated point $p$.
 Up to taking a subsequence, by the convergence property, we may assume that $(g_n)$ tends uniformly towards the constant map with image $b\in\Lambda_G$ on the compact subsets of $S^2\setminus \{b'\}$, where $b,b'\in\Lambda_G$.
 We now remark that we must have $b'=p$.
 Indeed, if that was not the case, the closure of $H_P$ would be a compact set in the complement of $b'$, intersecting $\Lambda_G$ only in $p$.
 By the convergence property its images by the elements of the sequence should shrink to $\{b\}$, against the hypothesis that their diameter is bounded from below.
+Thus $\CCC$ is a null sequence.